cozy/cozy-stack/docs/client-app-dev.md

-If you work behind a corporate proxy, and Docker is configured to inject proxy configuration into the containers, you need to ensure that both `localhost` and `cozy.tools` are configured not to use the proxy.
+If you work behind a corporate proxy, and Docker is configured to inject proxy configuration into the containers, you need to ensure that both `localhost` and `cozy.localhost` are configured not to use the proxy.
 Following is the minimal `~/.docker/config.json` configuration that has been shown to work:

 ```json